Estimating the Generalization in Deep Neural Networks via Sparsity: Method

 Then after ranking, units are removed progressively from the head unit to the end unit in this ordered list $\gR$, and in the meantime, the evaluation of performance is recorded as a characterization of the growing effect of this attribute to the DNN.

-During the implementation of cumulative unit ablation, we would perform the cumulative unit ablation on $\mathcal{D}_j$ twice, separately according to two different ordered lists.
+During our implementation, we would perform the cumulative unit ablation on $\mathcal{D}_j$ twice, separately according to two different ordered lists.
 One is $\gR$, sorted by the descending rank of $h(\mU_i)$, and the other one is $\gR_r$, sorted by the ascending rank of $h(\mU_i)$.
 Correspondingly, the two evolution curves of network accuracy with respect to the number of units being removed (notated as $n$) could be recorded, where $E(n, \mathcal{D}_j)$ denotes the accuracy evolution on the ascending rank and $E_r(n, \mathcal{D}_j)$ denotes the other.
 Fig.1A illustrates typically $E(n, \mathcal{D}_j)$ and $E_r(n, \mathcal{D}_j)$.

-Compared to units at the shallow layers, these units in the deeper layers are generally considered to perceive the "high-level" features \cite{DBLP:journals/pnas/BauZSLZ020} and thus be more representative of the specific class.
-This makes the units that are highly active tend to be more sparse in deeper layer, and the product of cumulative unit ablation would be more significant.
-So our investigations here would focus on the units at the deeper layer.
+Notably, compared to units at the shallow layers, units in the deeper layers are considered to perceive "high-level" class-related features \cite{DBLP:journals/pnas/BauZSLZ020} and give more representative of the specific class.
+Units in deeper layers tend to be more sparse, which means that cumulative unit ablation would present more significant effect.
+So practical implementations could focus on the deeper layers to give better results.